Facely1er/CyberCertitude-Level2-byERMITS-v1/CMMC_IMPLEMENTATION_COMPLETE.md

 ## 🏆 **CONCLUSION**

 The CyberCertitude CMMC 2.0 Compliance Portal now provides **complete coverage** of all 110 CMMC 2.0 Level 2 controls with comprehensive assessment, documentation, and collaboration capabilities.
-The platform is **production-ready** and fully aligned with CMMC 2.0 Level 2 requirements for Military contractors handling Controlled Unclassified Information (CUI).
+The platform is **production-ready** and fully aligned with CMMC 2.0 Level 2 requirements for Government contractors handling Controlled Unclassified Information (CUI).

 **Status: ✅ MISSION ACCOMPLISHED**